arnabberawork/Melanoma-Detection-Assignment/README.md

 - The project reference course materieals from upGrads curriculm .
 - The project references from presentation in upgrad live class given by [Shivam Garg]( https://www.linkedin.com/in/shivam-garg-0494a2ab )
-- The project references insights and inferences from presentation in upgrad live class given by [Akashdeep Makkar]( https://www.linkedin.com/in/akashdeep-makkar-12110880/ )
+- The project references insights and inferences from presentation in upgrad live class given by [Sivaram A.](https://www.linkedin.com/in/siva-ak/)

 ## Glossary